 IIE-SRF is the only global program that arranges and funds fellowships for threatened and displaced scholars at partnering higher education institutions worldwide.

 IIE-SRF selects outstanding professors, researchers, and public intellectuals for fellowship support and arranges visiting academic positions with partnering institutions of higher learning and research.
 Our fellowships enable scholars to pursue their academic work in safety and to continue to share their knowledge with students, colleagues, and the community.
 If conditions in the scholars’ home countries improve, scholars may return after their fellowships to make meaningful contributions to their national academies and civil society.
 If safe return is not possible, scholars may use the fellowship period to identify longer-term opportunities.

-Since 2002, IIE-SRF has provided life-saving support to nearly 700 scholars from more than 56 countries in partnership with over 360 host institutions in 42 countries around the world.
+Since 2002, IIE-SRF has provided life-saving support to 807 scholars from 59 countries in partnership with over 400 host institutions in 45 countries around the world.
 In addition to assisting individual scholars, IIE-SRF has implemented special initiatives to respond to large-scale crises affecting national academies.
-For example, in 2007, IIE-SRF launched the Iraq Scholar Rescue Project and has supported more than 275 of Iraq’s most senior and threatened academics to continue their work, primarily in the Middle East and North Africa.
-Since the 2011 outbreak of conflict in Syria, the program has awarded fellowships to over 90 Syrian scholars.
+For example, in 2007, IIE-SRF launched the Iraq Scholar Rescue Project that supported more than 300 of Iraq’s most senior and threatened academics to continue their work, primarily in the Middle East and North Africa.
+Since the 2011 outbreak of conflict in Syria, the program has awarded fellowships to over 100 Syrian scholars.
 For our work, the program was awarded the Middle East Studies Association (MESA)’s 2013 Academic Freedom Award.